Did you know?

 Breastfeeding rates have fallen since the reforms began in 1990.

-Bonuses to midwives not to mothers:
+Primary care bonuses to midwives, not to mothers:

 Unequal funding: